Blog Post Cloud Orchestration and Automation: True Hybrid Infrastructure

-- EC2 (Elastic Compute Cloud) – WLA is designed to provision one or multiple EC2 instances.
-Additionally, an Amazon Machine Image (AMI) allows you to provision a customized server.
-By using EC2 in concert with WLA, a default or customized server can be provisioned in an event-based fashion in any AWS region.
+- EC2 (Elastic Compute Cloud): WLA can provision multiple EC2 instances, and an Amazon Machine Image (AMI) allows you to provision a customized server.
+With EC2 and WLA together, you can provision a custom, event-based server in any AWS region.

-- RDS - The database offerings from AWS, such as Aurora or even data-warehouses such as Redshift, can be automatically provisioned by the right WLA solution.
+- RDS: The database offerings from AWS (such as Aurora) — and even data warehouses such as Redshift — can be automatically provisioned by the right WLA solution.

-- Cloud Storage - AWS offers multiple storage tiers such as S3 and Glacier.
-WLA can be used as a central location to implement long term log storage.
-For example, tasks can be executed daily or weekly to compress logs and then transfer them to S3.
+- Cloud Storage: AWS offers multiple storage tiers such as S3 and Glacier.
+WLA can centrally automate long-term log storage; for example, tasks can be executed daily or weekly to compress logs and then transfer them to S3.

-- Beyond Default APIs - AWS has APIs which allow resources to be manipulated programmatically.
+- Beyond Default APIs: AWS has APIs that allow resources to be manipulated programmatically.
 WLA can be used to fill the gap for APIs that function in a "fire and forget it" manner.

-- Container Instances – WLA solutions will automatically deploy containers to the cloud using the event-based trigger approach.
-This provides increased agility with containers on demand.
-In addition, WLA will automatically erase the containers when no longer needed.
-This auto-erase approach helps to reduce Virtual Sprawl.
+- Container Instances: WLA solutions will automatically deploy containers to the cloud using the event-based trigger approach, which provides increased agility with containers on demand.

-- Azure Cloud Scheduler - Azure has a built-in cloud job scheduler.
-However, a WLA solution will be cloud agnostic, allowing enterprises in a multi-cloud environment to automate across all cloud service providers within their environment.
+- Azure Cloud Scheduler: Though Azure has a built-in cloud job scheduler, WLA solutions will be cloud-agnostic, allowing enterprises in a multi-cloud environment to automate across all cloud service providers within their environment.
 This helps to unify diverse landscapes, while allowing complex and nested workflows to be created with ease.

 Use Case 2: Compliance and Security Updates Across Hybrid or Multi-Cloud